 Placed on top of the inner cover, the holes in the rim should provide adequate ventilation in the summer to reduce moisture in the hive, thus accelerating the honey curing process when honey supers are installed.
 The added ventilation also makes it easier for the bees to regulate the temperature of the hive for brood rearing.
 The rim is high enough so that the lip of the telescoping top cover doesn’t block the holes, and the holes are angled down so rain is less likely to get in.
 I’m still new at this beekeeping game, but it looks like a well designed ventilation aid to me.

 P.S.: Check out this comment from Rusty for a detailed explanation of hive ventilation (reproduced in a full post on her website: Physics for beekeepers: How does ventilation increase honey production?).

 ADDENDUM (Jan.
-15/14): This ventilation rim can be converted into a winter moisture quilt by stapling fabric across the bottom.
+15/14): This ventilation rim can be converted into a winter moisture quilt by stapling fabric or a mesh screen across the bottom.
 See what I’m talking about at Honey Bee Suite.